 - slide 5 of 5

 There are some negative risks you just can’t do anything about.
 For such risks, you’ll accept them.
 Here is an example of accepting a risk.
-Suppose, you have outsourced work to a location that was politically and economically stable; however, in the recent past there has been political turmoil.
+Suppose you have outsourced work to a location that was politically and economically stable; however, in the recent past there has been political turmoil.
 The impact of this turmoil will inevitably affect your project and there is nothing you can do about it.
 In this case, you’ll just have to accept it as a negative risk.
-This doesn’t mean that you are helpless.
+That doesn’t mean you are helpless.
 You have identified the risk and can make the project stakeholders aware.

 For both positive and negative risks, Risk Acceptance is the common response strategy.
 Another commonality between both types of risks is ensuring that risk identification and response are recurring processes.
 This is one of the golden rules to follow while managing risks and creating more effective risk managment strategies.

-Responding to Negative Risks in Risk Management Strategies
+Reacting to Negative Risks in Risk Management Strategies

 Preparing an initial risk register and keeping it updated throughout the entire life cycle of a project is crucial for project success.
 In this series, you'll find templates and examples to help you build your own risk register - and helpful tips to make sure you get the most out of the document.